paulrosen/abcjs/docs/visual/tablature.md

 The number of frets that a capo is placed.
 This will transpose the numbers so that the open string is on the fret of the capo.

+### highestNote
+default: for guitar: `e'`, for violin: `a'`.

+This defines the highest note that can be played on that instrument.
+If a note is out of range a question mark will be printed instead.

 ## Fonts